In Him Ministries:

 Israel forfeited possession of the land of Canaan due to apostasy.

-God repeatedly extended his grace to Israel through His prophets, but they continually resisted and rejected him (2 Kings 17:7-23; Jer.
+God repeatedly extended his grace to Israel through His prophets, but they continually resisted and rejected him (2 Kings 17:7-23; 2 Chron.
+36:16; Jer.
 25:3-11; 26:1-9).
-The nation spent 70 years of captivity in Babylon because they continually violated the covenant and received the covenant curses promised for disobeying God’s Law (Deut.
+The nation spent 70 years of captivity in Babylon because they had continually violated the covenant and received the curses promised for disobeying the covenant (Deut.
 28:63-65; Joshua 24; Judges 2:1-3; Jer.
 32:21-23).
 God’s desire was for them to learn from adversity what they could have learned through times of blessings and prosperity (Jer.
 25:5-7; Jer.
 46:28; Ezek.
 20:35-38).
 After their captivity, Israel returned to their home land and God warned them about future judgments to come if they continued in their unfaithfulness.

 God’s faithful remnant who lived under the Old Covenant understood that the covenant God made with Israel was conditional (Exod.
 19:5-6; Lev.
 26; Deut.
 28:1-6; 28:15-19; 28-30; Jer.
 12:14-17; 18:7-11; 26:1-6; Dan.
 9:24-27).
-If Israel, as a nation rejected God and He brought judgment upon them, they knew they would still be safe.
+If Israel as a nation rejected God and He brought judgment upon them they knew they would still be safe.
 Even if Israel persisted in their rejection of God and He brought the Old Covenant to an end, they knew they would be secure.
-They could know they were safe and secure because they were obedient and lived by faith in the promises of God, not by trusting in their good works.
+They could know they were safe and secure because they were obedient and lived by faith in the promises of God, not by trusting in their good works to earn their salvation (Jer.
+31:31-34; cf. Rom.
+9:30-33).

-Jesus’ mission on earth was to share the good news of salvation with Israel.
+Jesus said His mission on earth was to share the good news of salvation with the nation of Israel.

 Galatians 4:4-5 says, “But when the time had fully come, God sent his Son, born of a woman, born under law, to redeem those under law, that we might receive the full rights of sons.”